TCC-MonitoramentoInteligente/object-detection/README.md

 ## Testing
 ### Testing the module
 There is a simple script to test if the detector module is working, to verify that the environment has been correctly configured.
-Run `$ python3 detector_test.py --image /path/to/image`.
-You should see a list with all the detected objects, represented by the model/Object class.
+Run `$ python3 test/detector_test.py --image /path/to/image`.
+You should see a list with all the detected objects.

 ## Usage
  - Clone [python-live-video-streaming](https://github.com/jhonata-antunes/python-live-video-streaming) repo.
 It contains the video streaming server